alienresident/resume/resume.md

 *Digital Communications Group, Information Technology Services*
 August 2014–March 2015

-* Create a new responsive user interface for Sakai, an Open Source Learning Management System
-* Commit back the user experience work from NYU Classes to Sakai
+* Designed and developed a new responsive user interface for *Sakai*—an open source Learning Management System.
+Wrote new HTML 5 templates and a Sass based CSS framework.
+Incorporated the user experience and user interface improvements from *NYU Classes*
-* Design a new user interface for NYU’s Email Direct — a bulk email communication tool for NYU administrators
+* Redesigned and prototyped a new user interface for NYU’s *Email Direct*—a bulk email communication tool for NYU administrators

 **User Experience Designer**
 *Academic Technology Services, Information Technology Services*
 October 2011–August 2014

-* Design a new user interface for NYU Classes — the Learning Management System (LMS) based on extensive usability testing
+* Redesigned and developed a new user interface for *NYU Classes*—their Learning Management System (LMS).
+The redesign was based on extensive usability testing and research
-* Create a ‘Mobile First’ prototype for our redesign of [*MediaCommons*](http://mediacommons.futureofthebook.org/) — a digital network for professors and post-graduate students of film and media studies
+* Created a ‘Mobile First’ prototype for our redesign of [*MediaCommons*](http://mediacommons.futureofthebook.org/)—a digital network for professors and post-graduate students of film and media studies

 **Interactive Designer and Developer**
 *Faculty Technology Services, Information Technology Services*
 October 2008–October 2011

-* Design and develop [*MediaCommons*](http://mediacommons.futureofthebook.org/) — a [digital network for professors and post-graduate students](http://www.nytimes.com/2010/08/24/arts/24peer.html) — using Drupal
+* *Designed and developed [*MediaCommons*](http://mediacommons.futureofthebook.org/)—[a digital network for professors and post-graduate students](http://www.nytimes.com/2010/08/24/arts/24peer.html)—using Drupal*
-* Establish a distinctive look and feel for the MediaCommons network and it’s project sites
+* Established a distinctive look and feel for the *MediaCommons* network and it’s project sites
-* Design and develop book and photo viewing websites, and streaming audio and video for the NYU Libraries’ special digital collections
+* Designed and developed two platforms for viewing the digital collections of *NYU Libraries*.
+Allowing patrons to view both image based collections—scanned books and photographs—and stream audio and video collections

 ### Columbia University
 August 2001–September 2008